Skip to content

 2. For subsumption matching, the local ranking evaluation should be performed on refs_equiv/test.cands.tsv and the training mapping set refs_subs/train.tsv is optional.

-3. The test.cands.tsv file in the Bio-LLM sub-track is different from the main Bio-LM track ones.
+3. The test.cands.tsv file in the Bio-LLM sub-track is different from the main Bio-ML track ones.
 See OAEI Bio-LLM 2023 for more information and how to evaluate on it.

 OAEI Bio-LLM 2023